When Stories Break, You Send in the Genrenauts.

 Leah joins the team as they travel to Western World to stop a bandit posse on the rampage.
 But the Western’s hero isn’t interested in winning, and the safety of Earth hangs in the balance…

 The first episode of the exciting science fiction novella series.
-If you like Leverage, Redshirts, or Quantum Leap, check out Genrenauts for a brand-new adventure!
+If you like Leverage, Redshirts, or Westworld, check out Genrenauts for a brand-new adventure!

 Praise for The Shootout Solution: